NNetNav: Unsupervised Learning of Browser Agents Through Environment Interaction in the Wild: Abstract

 \section{Abstract}

-We introduce NNetscape Navigator (\ours{}), a method for training web agents entirely through synthetic demonstrations.
-These demonstrations are collected by first interacting with a browser to generate trajectory rollouts, which are then retroactively labeled into instructions using a language model.
-Most work on training browser agents has relied on expensive human supervision, and the limited previous work on such \emph{interaction-first} synthetic data techniques has failed to provide effective search through the exponential space of exploration.
-In contrast, \ours exploits the hierarchical structure of language instructions to make this search more tractable: complex instructions are typically decomposable into simpler subtasks, allowing \ours to automatically prune interaction episodes when an intermediate trajectory cannot be annotated with a meaningful sub-task.
-We use \ours demonstrations from a language model for supervised fine-tuning of a smaller language model policy, and find improvements of 6 points on WebArena and over 20 points on MiniWoB++, two popular environments for web-agents.
-Notably, on WebArena, we observe that language model policies can be further enhanced when fine-tuned with \ours demonstrations derived from the \emph{same} language model.
-Finally, we collect and release a dataset of over 6k \ours demonstrations on WebArena, spanning a diverse and complex set of instructions.
+We introduce \ours{}, a method for unsupervised interaction with websites that generates synthetic demonstrations for training browser agents.
+Given any website, \ours{} produces these demonstrations by retroactively labeling action sequences from an exploration policy.
+Most work on training browser agents has relied on expensive human supervision, and the limited prior work on such interaction-based techniques has failed to provide effective search through the exponentially large space of exploration.
+In contrast, \ours exploits the hierarchical structure of language instructions to make this search more tractable: Complex instructions are typically decomposable into simpler sub-tasks, allowing \ours to automatically prune interaction episodes when an intermediate trajectory cannot be annotated with a meaningful sub-task. \texttt{LLama-3.1-8b} finetuned on 10k \ours{} self-generated demonstrations obtains over 16\% success rate on WebArena, and 35\% on WebVoyager, an improvement of 15pts and 31pts respectively over zero-shot \texttt{LLama-3.1-8b}, outperforming zero-shot GPT-4 and reaching the state-of-the-art among unsupervised methods, for both benchmarks.